 Recruiting with social media is no longer a unique recruiting tool but rather the norm.
 In fact, a recent survey shows that 92 percent of employers now use social media for sourcing new hires.
-For many recruiters, social recruitment means using LinkedIn to find, identify and attract top talent candidates.
+For many recruiters, social media recruitment means using LinkedIn to find, identify and attract top talent candidates.
 However, since nearly every recruiter is using this social media platform, the best talent can receive as many as 10 to 15 messages every day from recruiters.

 In a busy and noisy platform, such as LinkedIn, how does your company stand out?
 How do you ensure your message makes an impact and that it isn’t simply deleted or lost in the sea of many other recruiters?

-Here are 5 tips to help you create a robust social recruitment strategy that goes well beyond the typical LinkedIn search.
+Here are 5 tips to help you create a robust social media recruitment strategy that goes well beyond the typical LinkedIn search.

 - Analyze Hiring Metrics